AntonioTorres23/OpenGL_Notes/Explanation On The This Pointer.md

 This applies to our LearnOpenGL code since the `model.h` file includes a class called `Model` in which you have actual members defined like the code previously that are the same name as the constructors.
 So, within the constructor you have to use the this pointer to differentiate between the constructor arguments and the actual members within the class.
 This is so you can assign the values within the constructor arguments to the actual members within the class.

 I guess let me explain it to myself in a simple way so I don't get confused later on.
+Think of the this pointer as you have two cars with the exact same make, model, and year.